Docs

 Prorated Refundable credits $40 will be created, out of which $20 will be applied against the above invoice.
 The remaining credit balance ($20) will be available for future use.

-Subscription was created with the plan (Plan A) of amount $60.
+Subscription was created with the plan (Plan A) of $60.
 The subscription's plan was then downgraded 10 days later to another plan (Plan B) of the amount $30.
 In this case, an invoice of $20 will be generated for the Plan B's amount for the period of 20 days and prorated Refundable Credits of $40 will be created for Plan A's unused period.
 Refundable Credits will then be automatically applied to the $20 invoice.

 If the previous Invoice was unpaid, Adjustment Credits will be created and applied to this invoice.